-I don't know how you managed it, but headhunting and signing 4 highly qualified candidates for the DevOps team in just 6 weeks is quite a remarkable feat.
+I don't know how you managed it, but headhunting and signing four highly qualified candidates for the DevOps team in just six weeks is quite a remarkable feat.
 Even more impressive is that you did it all by encouraging introductions and recommendations from people already in the department.

 What he could improve:

-During our previous 1:1s, you've mentioned your to-do list can sometimes grow out of control.
-I would encourage you to start focusing solely on priority projects for the next months and delegate everything else that lands on your desk.
+During our previous 1:1s, you mentioned your to-do list can sometimes grow out of control.
+I would encourage you to focus solely on priority projects for the next months and delegate everything else on your desk.
 Please let me know if you think we should schedule any training to facilitate this new workflow.

-Now that you're all equipped for delivering feedback, it's time to think about what best software to use for that.
+Now that you're all equipped to deliver feedback, it's time to think about the best software to use.
 And I have just a suggestion for you.

 Drive your culture of feedback with Mirro

-Built to take all the pain out of asking and receiving input, it normalizes feedback loops and helps you build a culture based on trust, openness, and transparency.
+Built to take all the pain from asking and receiving input, it normalizes feedback loops and helps you build a culture based on trust, openness, and transparency.

 You can use Mirro to: